 Key Points

-- The Tahoe Science Advisory Council recommends that discharge standards WQ19-WQ32 are not suitable for threshold standards, but should be retained in the TRPA Code (currently at Chapter 60) as management restrictions on discharge.
+The Tahoe Science Advisory Council recommended that the discharge standards WQ19-WQ32 are not suitable for threshold standards, but should be retained in the TRPA Code (currently at Chapter 60) as management restrictions on discharge

 TRPA assists local jurisdictions to plan and design area-wide infrastructure within key watersheds to enable more efficient and effective stormwater treatment for local neighborhoods.